syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ## Limitations

-When the SfListView is loaded in CarouselView with [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) as false, it behaves in UWP platform as follows:
+When ListView is loaded in CarouselView with [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) as false, it behaves in UWP platform as follows:

  * While performing first swipe on the view, it will be handled by ScrollView to ensure whether scrolling is happened or not.
 If not means the manipulation to parent cannot be passed immediately due to UWP platform behavior.
 The second swipe will be listened by CarouselView, and the view gets swiped.
 This is the behavior of the SfListView.

-When SfListView is loaded in CarouselView with `AllowSwiping` as true, it behaves as follows:
+When ListView is loaded in CarouselView with `AllowSwiping` as true, it behaves as follows:

  * When swiping in iOS, suddenly carousel swipe happened.
 To swipe ListViewItem, touch and hold the item for some fraction of seconds (0.25 - 0.5 seconds) and then swipe.
  * When swiping any Item, the SfListView handles the touch and swipe the ListViewItem.
  * After swiping on ListViewItem, SwipeView will load along with it.
 If you swipe SwipeView element, Carousel view is swiped.
 Or else swipe on ListViewItem, control handles touching and swiping the item as usual.
  * If you swipe header, footer, or group header elements, Carousel view will swipe in Android platform.
 But in UWP, first swipe on those elements will be handled by SfListView itself, because manipulation to parent cannot be passed immediately.
 The second swipe will be listened by CarouselView.

+When ListView is loaded in MasterDetailPage with `AllowSwiping` as true, it behaves as follows:

+ * In iOS platform, when swiping a ListViewItem, touch and hold the item for some fraction of seconds (0.25 - 0.5 seconds) and then swipe.

 ## How To